blackportal-ai/nebula/README.md

 nebula info new_dataset # Get detailed info about a new dataset
 ```

-## Nebula Backend
+## Nebula Registry

-The Nebula CLI communicates with the backend via gRPC using Tonic.
+The Nebula CLI communicates with the registry via gRPC using Tonic.

 ## Contributors